dylantey/csci4511w-tsp/README.md

 - create min max for each sub region (4)
 - count number of cities in each sub region
 - spit out the arrays with cities separated in each
--
-- use greedy method to figure out which one to start with based on number
-- use nearest neighbor to create path in sub region

 #process individual clusters():
 -using nearest neighbor by randomly selecting initial city